Doctoral Training in Neurobiology

 - International students: register for RIP ONLY until the semester that they reach 84 cumulative graduate credit hours.

-- Attendance at RIP and departmental seminars is mandatory for all Neurobiology and Anatomy doctoral students throughout their entire graduate career.
+- Attendance at RIP and departmental seminars is mandatory for all Neurobiology doctoral students throughout their entire graduate career.

 - Students are also expected to attend thesis defenses of students in the department.